Boost your digital experiences with Siteimprove

 We'll take a quick glance on each dashboard to show you what lies beneath.

-The SEO tool of Siteimprove checks your headers, meta descriptions, meta titles, content uniqueness, readability, content frequency, broken links, misspellings, mobile speed, crawl-friendliness, page sizes, redirects, and lots more.
+The SEO tool of Siteimprove checks your headers, meta descriptions, meta titles, content uniqueness, readability, content frequency, broken links, misspellings, mobile speed, crawl-friendliness, page sizes, redirects, and a lot more.

-Finally, as last steps you can visit the Siteimprove Enonic integration on Github to have a closer look at the source code and process behind the application, see Siteimprove's article about the integration, or visit the Enonic Market listing for the app.
+Finally, as last steps you can visit the Siteimprove Enonic integration on Github to have a closer look at the source code and process behind the application.
+You can also read Siteimprove's article about the integration, or visit the Enonic Market listing for the app.